-GADTSyntax extension allows you to write data declarations so that the types of the constructors are made more obvious.
-This is a great reminder while you’re learning.
+GADTSyntax extension allows you to write data declarations in such a way that the types of the constructors are made more obvious.

-The name “GADT syntax” comes from the fact that it was introduced for the purpose of defining GADTs, but you don’t need to worry about what GADTs are to use the syntax.
+The name “GADT syntax” comes from the fact that this syntax is necessary when defining GADTs, or generalized algebraic datatypes, but you don’t need to worry about what GADTs are to use the syntax.
+The

 Here is the standard definition of